Dynamical Mean-Field Theory for Quantum Chemistry

-We turn next to spectra.
-Fig.~\ref{H6spectra} presents the electron spectral function (many-body density of states) projected onto one site of an ${\rm H}_6$ ring.
-The spectra are of course discrete, and (for the exact solution and the ED curves) have been artificially broadened.
-For the CT-QMC curve we have used maximum entropy methods to continue the self-energy,\cite{Wang09} without any additional broadening.
-We see that HF+CDMFT (with either solver) provides a good approximation to the exact curve, reproducing the gap in the excitation spectrum and the basic structure of the electron addition and removal spectra.
+Figure~\ref{H6spectra} presents the electron spectral function (many-body density of states) projected onto one site of an ${\rm H}_6$ ring.
+The spectra are discrete, and the exact solution and the ED curves have been artificially broadened.
+For the CT-QMC curve we have used the maximum entropy methods of Ref.~\cite{Wang09} without any additional broadening.
+We see that CDMFT($U,V_1$) (with either solver) provides a good approximation to the exact curve, reproducing the gap in the excitation spectrum and the basic structure of the electron addition and removal spectra.

-In summary, we have shown that in the intermediate to strong correlation regime, appropriately chosen dynamical mean-field methods give results which are superior to other approximate methods.
-This, and the observation that the computational cost scales linearly with the system size (with a prefactor which depends strongly on the dynamical mean-field cluster size) motivate a broader exploration of dynamical mean-field based methods in the quantum chemical context.
-Many questions immediately arise.
+In summary, we have shown that in the intermediate to strong correlation regime, appropriately chosen DMFT methods give results which are superior to other approximate methods.
+This, and the observation that the computational cost scales linearly with the system size (with a prefactor which depends strongly on the DMFT cluster), motivates a broader exploration of DMFT based methods in the quantum chemical context.
 A more systematic comparative investigation of the merits of the different solvers available for the quantum impurity model is needed.
 The relation between cluster geometry and molecule geometry should be more fully explored.
-We used a Hartree-Fock method to treat the interactions not included in our dynamical mean-field calculation; use of other approaches, such as density functional or GW methods, may improve the energetics.
-Also, the cluster dynamical mean-field methods presently available were formulated in the infinite-system context relevant to condensed matter physics.
-Alternative formulations better suited to finite systems may exist.
+Density functional or GW methods may be better ways to treat the interactions not included in our DMFT calculation.
+Also, alternative formulations of cluster methods better suited to finite systems may exist.

 Examination of more complicated systems, where the partitioning into correlated and ``passive'' subspaces and determination of which interactions to treat becomes more of an issue, is important.
-More generally, molecules provide a new context in which to examine basic theoretical issues including the ``double counting correction'' needed when combining dynamical mean-field and density functional theory, as well as the possibility (discussed in Ref. \onlinecite{Kotliar06}) of using dynamical mean-field self-consistency ideas to more systematically define the correlated subspace.
+More generally, molecules provide a new context in which to examine basic theoretical issues including the ``double counting correction'' needed when combining dynamical mean-field and density functional theory, as well as the possibility \cite{Kotliar06} of using dynamical mean-field self-consistency ideas to more systematically define the correlated subspace.
 Research in all of these directions is in progress.